nasa/openmct/docs/src/guide/index.md

 ### Angular Built-ins

-Several entities supported Angular are expressed and managed as extensions in Open MCT Web.
+Several entities supported Angular are expressed and managed as extensions in Open MCT.
 Specifically, these extension categories are _directives_, _controllers_, _services_, _constants_, _runs_, and _routes_.

 #### Angular Directives